M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Related work

 \paragraph{Asymptotic theory for dependency in two-phase sampling:}

-Some work in the two-phase sampling literature has established empirical process theory and asymptotic theory for M- or Z-estimators that accounts for certain types of statistical dependence between Phase II inclusion indicators $I_i$, although we remark that such works do not directly apply to our motivating setting of interest.
-For example, \cite{ZhouEtAl14} proves asymptotic normality of regression estimators for a special case of two-phase two-wave sampling designs in which the second wave of Phase II involves collecting a simple random subsample among the samples that are expected to have extreme values of the missing covariate. \cite{BreslowAndWellnerOriginal2PhasePreCorrection}, \cite{BreslowAndWellnerZtheoremCorrection}, and \cite{SaegusaAndWellner2013AOS} develop asymptotic theory for two-phase stratified sampling designs where in Phase II a fixed number of samples within each strata are collected randomly without replacement, inducing particular correlation structures between the Phase II observation indicators.
-More generally, \cite{HanAndWellner2021AOS_AsymptoticsForIPWTypeMestimationUnderVariousSamplingDesigns} develops empirical process theory that is used to show asymptotic normality for M- and Z-estimators under a broad class of sampling designs which may have complex dependency structures.
-One of their stated assumptions is that the $N$ Phase II sampling indicators are statistically independent of the $N$ Phase II (expensive, possibly unobserved) variables, conditionally on the $N$ Phase I observations.
-However, the dependency structure induced in two-phase multiwave sampling does not fit this criteria as observations from earlier waves are used to determine whether other samples are collected in future waves.
+Some work in the two-phase sampling literature establishes asymptotic theory for M- or Z-estimators that accounts for certain types of statistical dependence between the Phase II inclusion indicators $I_i$, but such works do not apply to our setting.
+For example, \cite{BreslowAndWellnerZtheoremCorrection} and \cite{SaegusaAndWellner2013AOS} develop asymptotic theory for two-phase stratified sampling designs where in Phase II a fixed number of samples within each stratum are collected randomly without replacement, inducing particular correlation structures between the indicators $I_i$.
+More generally, \cite{HanAndWellner2021AOS_AsymptoticsForIPWTypeMestimationUnderVariousSamplingDesigns} develops asymptotic theory under a broad class of sampling designs which may have complex dependency structures.
+They assume that $(I_1,\dots,I_N) \indep (X_1^{\textnormal{(II)}},\dots,X_N^{\textnormal{(II)}}) \giv (X_1^{\textnormal{(I)}},\dots,X_N^{\textnormal{(I)}})$.
+However, the dependency structure induced in two-phase multiwave sampling does not fit this criterion as observations from earlier waves determine data collection in subsequent waves.
+Meanwhile, \cite{ZhouEtAl14} proves asymptotic normality of regression estimators for a special case of two-phase two-wave sampling designs in which the second wave of Phase II involves collecting a simple random subsample among the samples that are expected to have extreme values of the missing covariate.